 ABOUT THE AUTHOR

-Author of 44 published novels and more than 100 short stories, Phillip Kindred Dick (1928-1982) and his twin sister, Jane, were born premature.
+Author of 44 published novels and more than 100 short stories, Phillip Kindred Dick (1928-1982) and his twin sister, Jane, were born prematurely.
 Jane died just six weeks after their birth.
 The loss of his twin had a profound effect on PKD.

 He published his first story in 1951 and worked full-time as a writer from then on.
 His first novel was published in 1955.

-He won the 1963 Hugo award for his novel, The Man in the High Castle, the 1974 John W Campbell Memorial award for Flow My Tears, the Policeman Said.
+He won the 1963 Hugo award for his novel, The Man in the High Castle, the 1974 John W Campbell Memorial Award for Flow My Tears, the Policeman Said.

 PKD spent most of his career in near-poverty.
 He began to see more financial success when he sold the rights to Do Androids Dream of Electric Sheep? which became Blade Runner.
 He died of heart failure, at the age of 53, before he could see the finished movie.

 After his death, a number of his stories were made into movies: Total Recall; Minority Report; Screamers; Next; Imposter; Paycheck; A Scanner Darkly; The Adjustment Bureau; Radio Free Albemuth; and Confessions d’un Bario, a French film based on his mainstream novel, Confessions of a Crap Artist.